captainzero93/firefox_saved_password_backup/README.md

 4. The author is not responsible for any consequences resulting from the use or misuse of this tool.

 Use this tool responsibly and ethically for reserarch to private property only.

+Dual License for Firefox Saved Password Backup
+This project is available under a dual license:

+1. Non-Commercial License
+For non-commercial use, this project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

+This license allows you to:

+Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material Under the following terms:

+Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+NonCommercial — You may not use the material for commercial purposes.
+For more details, see the full license text at: CC BY-NC 4.0 License

+2. Commercial License
+For any commercial use, including but not limited to:

+Selling the code or any derivatives of the code Incorporating the code into a commercial product or service Any use of the code that generates revenue
+You must contact the project owner to discuss licensing terms and potential payment/deployment.

+For commercial licensing inquiries, please contact: joe.faulkner.0@gmail.com

+Citation
+If you use Firefox Saved Password Backup in your research or project, please cite it as follows: [captainzero93].
+(2024).
+Firefox Saved Password Backup.
+GitHub. https://github.com/captainzero93/firefox_saved_password_backup

+By using this project, you agree to abide by the terms of the appropriate license based on your intended use.

+Feel free to copy and update your repository with this license setup.
+If you need any more help, just let me know!